kschuetz/collection-views/README.md

 # <a name="what-is-it">What is it?</a>

-*collection-views* is a small Java library that facilitates creating protected views over collections and arrays with as little overhead as possible.
+*collection-views* is a Java library that facilitates creating protected views over collections and arrays with as little overhead as possible.
 It provides the interfaces `Vector<A>` and `Set<A>`, and some variations of these that provide additional guarantees.

 It builds on [enhanced-iterables](https://github.com/kschuetz/enhanced-iterables) and is intended to be used in conjunction with [lambda](https://github.com/palatable/lambda).